How to find the best Alibaba legitimate and verified suppliers

 Are you creating a bespoke, original product from scratch, or are you looking to source a product that already exists?

 Manufacturing a product from scratch is going to be a more expensive and time-consuming process.
-While this is perfectly doable, if you’re just starting out, you might be able to dip your toes with a white label product that fits within your product line.
+If you're just starting out, you might be able to dip your toes with a white label product that fits within your product line.
 This is also a great way to fill out your product line over time.
 Many eCommerce entrepreneurs have a flagship product designed from scratch and then add white label products to sell as supplementary offerings.

 FAQ: What is a White Label product?

 Many people think that if you want to start selling a branded product, you need to invent it.
 Not so!
 There are millions of products you can buy from suppliers in China, rebrand with your own logo, and sell online to your target market.
-For this reason, it pays to research the product you want to sell, as it may already exist.
-Your margin won’t be as big if you’re white labeling, but neither will the bill to source it.
+Your margin won't be as big if you're white labelling, but neither will the bill to source it.

 Step 3: Find a supplier that understands your industry

+China is big.
+From a sourcing perspective, it makes more sense to look at it as multiple, specialised regions rather than one homogenous zone.
 Finding a supplier or manufacturer that specialises in the products you are looking to import is a great start.
-They will have plenty of experience dealing with similar businesses, understand industry quality standards and pricing, and be quick to understand and act upon any changes you might require.
-They are also more likely to have stock that will enable them to fulfill orders in a timely manner.
+They will have plenty of experience dealing with similar businesses, understand industry quality standards and pricing, and be quick to understand any changes you might require.

 For your reference, here is a map of the main manufacturing areas, or industrial clusters in China.